77zara/laptop-price-prediction/README.md

 ## 📂 How to Run
 1. Click the "Open in Colab" badge above.
-2. Download the dataset file from this repository and upload it to the Colab session.
+2. Download the dataset (`laptop_price_dataset.csv`) from this repository.
+3. Upload it to the Colab session.
-3. Run all cells.
+4. Run all cells.

 ---
 *Author: Atha Azzahra*